ReaperMaga/mailkt/README.md

 folder.open(jakarta.mail.Folder.READ_ONLY)
 println("Connected, total messages: ${folder.messageCount}")
 ```

 ## Notes / limitations

 - `OutlookMailSession` currently implements **only** `MailAuthMethod.OAUTH2` (other methods throw
   `NotImplementedError`).
 - The Outlook IMAP host is currently hardcoded to `outlook.office365.com`.
-- The OAuth authority is set to the Microsoft “consumers” tenant (`/consumers`).
-If you need organizational tenants,
-  you’ll want to make this configurable.

 ## Contributing